Valkimani/Generate-a-Password/README.md

 ## To chieve this

-When the generate butoon is clicked, the user is propte to act on some actions.
+1.When the generate button is clicked, the user is prompted to act on some actions.
-Prompts to inform the user what was required for password length and criteria Confirms were used to get the users choice of character and pasword length.
+2.Prompts to inform the user what was required for a password length and criteria 3.Confirms were used to get the users choice of character and pasword length.
-If & else statements were used to compare possible outcomes from the user.
+4.If & else statements were used to compare possible outcomes from the user.

 LINKS